farrynk/rulebook/docs/4_league-processes.md

 ## 4.3 Player Contracts

-- **4.3.1**&emsp;Each player drafted will be given a 2-season contract with the team that selected them at the end of roster lock.
+- **4.3.1**&emsp;Each player drafted will be given a 2 season contract with the team that selected them at the end of roster lock.

 - **4.3.2**&emsp;Free agents signed by a team will go on a 2 season contract with that team.